ENCCS/hpda-python/content/performance.rst

   - Dimensions match when they are equal, or when either is 1 or None.
   - In the latter case, the dimension of the output array is expanded to the larger of the two.

-.. note:: the broadcasted arrays are never physically constructed
+  - Broadcasted arrays are never physically constructed, which saves memory.

 .. challenge:: broadcasting